Classification of high-dimensional data with spiked covariance matrix structure: Theoretical properties

 \section{Theoretical properties}

-In this section we derive theoretical properties of the PCLDA rule for the case where the features vector $X$ is sampled from a mixture of two multivariate Gaussians.
-Extensions of these results to the case where $X$ is a mixture of $K \geq 2$ elliptical but not necessarily multivariate normal distributions are discussed in Section~\ref{sec:elliptical} and Section~\ref{sec:multi-class}.
+In this section, we derive the theoretical properties of the $\mathrm{lda} \circ \mathrm{pca}$ classifier in Algorithm~\ref{alg:PCLDA} for the case where the feature vectors $X$ are sampled from a mixture of two multivariate Gaussians.
+Extensions of these results to the case where $X$ is a mixture of $K \geq 2$ elliptical, but not necessarily multivariate normal, distributions are discussed in Section~\ref{sec:elliptical} and Section~\ref{sec:multi-class}.

-If $X \sim \pi_1 \mathcal{N}(\mu_1, \Sigma) + (1 - \pi_1) \mathcal{N}(\mu_2, \Sigma)$ then the Fisher's rule $\Upsilon_{F}$ has error rate
+If $X \sim \pi_1 \mathcal{N}_{p}(\mu_1, \Sigma) + (1 - \pi_1) \mathcal{N}_{p}(\mu_2, \Sigma)$ then the Fisher's rule $\Upsilon_{F}$ has error rate